 - Building on the EPA, jointly pursue the harmonisation of rules, regulations and standards.
-While the EPA has certainly provided great success in this regard, the BRT believes that the work has to continue to deal with areas not covered by the EPA as well as new areas and technologies. - Increase their understanding of existing and upcoming regulations of the other side - Where international standards have not yet been developed, when possible, and appropriate, to accept the mutual approval of the import, sale or use of products that have been approved on the basis of functionally equivalent requirements. - Study the possible impact of new regulatory developments on domestic and foreign business to avoid taking initiatives that might unwittingly create barriers to trade and investment. - To establish a close dialogue with industry regarding the harmonisation of regulations and standards.
+While the EPA has certainly provided great success in this regard, the BRT believes that the work has to continue to deal with areas not covered by the EPA as well as new areas and technologies. - Increase their understanding of existing and upcoming regulations of the otherside. - Where international standards have not yet been developed, when possible, and appropriate, to accept the approval of the import, sale or use of products that have been approved on the basis of functionally equivalent requirements. - Study the possible impact of new regulatory developments on domestic and foreign business to avoid taking initiatives that might create barriers to trade and investment. - To establish a close dialogue with industry regarding the harmonisation of regulations and standards by discussing concrete use cases and examples from business experience.